It’s a tough time to be a business leader.

 From layoffs and hiring freezes to merger and acquisition activity, organizations face many challenges.
 Data-driven workforce planning shows which employees may be at risk of burnout so you can act quickly.

-For example, track:
+For example, with workforce planning analytics you can track:

-• Which employees are underutilized or overutilized — and take steps to rebalance workloads across teams.
+- Which employees are underutilized or overutilized — and take steps to rebalance workloads across teams.

-• Periods of longer-than-average work hours so you know when it’s time to assess team coverage and adjust schedules.
+- Periods of longer-than-average work hours so you know when it’s time to assess team coverage and adjust schedules.

 Step 1: Establish your strategic objectives